fortmarek/personal-website/content/blog/conditional-platform-rendering.md

 ```

 And that's it!
 We now have a solution that doesn't rely on JavaScript and doesn't flash any content 🎉

+Is there a better way?
+Maybe – let me know if you have any suggestions, I am still relatively early in my Phoenix journey 😌